 Yet you are still free to switch

-Don't, for heaven's sake, think this locks you into your energy provider so you can't get cheaper bills (join the MSE Cheap Energy Club to stick on permanently low prices).
+Don't, for heaven's sake, think this locks you into your energy provider so you can't get cheaper bills (join the Cheap Energy Club for permanently low prices).

-Provided the energy company is a member of the Green Deal scheme, which all the big six – British Gas, EDF Energy, E.on, Npower, Scottish Power, Scottish & Southern - are, then you are free to move.
+Provided the energy company is a member of the Green Deal scheme, which all the big six – British Gas, EDF, E.on, Npower, Scottish Power, SSE – are, then you are free to move.

 Switching will work no differently than it does now.
-There'll be a central Green Deal plan register, which means energy companies will know when you switch that there's also a Green Deal Plan to switch too.
+There's a central Green Deal Plan register, which means energy companies know if you've got a Green Deal Plan when you switch.

-If it breaks after the warranty runs out, you may still have to repay
+If something breaks after the warranty runs out, you may still have to repay

-Most Green Deal equipment comes with a five-year warranty for the equipment, and 10 years' warranty for any building damage caused by the installation.
+Most Green Deal equipment comes with a five-year warranty, with 10 years' warranty for any building damage caused by the installation.
 Cavity and solid wall insulation have a full 25-year warranty.

 Many Green Deal improvements have extremely lengthy repayment periods.
 So if your new boiler breaks in year eight, its warranty will have expired.
 You'll need to pay to fix it, but you'll also still have to pay your Green Deal provider each month.

-Some Green Deal Plans require you to get annual services on the improvements or risk invalidating the warranty – another thing to check when agreeing a plan.
+Some Green Deal plans require you to get annual services on the improvements or risk invalidating the warranty – another thing to check.
 This is a good thing because you'll still have a warranty, but the service will probably cost you.